A Euclid style algorithm for MacMahon's partition analysis: A polynomial time algorithm for MacMahon's partition analysis in theory

-Algorithm for eliminating the slack variables could be think as an independent subject, so let us clarify the problem.
-Our input is a rational function $Q(x_1,\dots, x_m;z_1,\dots,z_n)$ written as a (big) sum of simple rational functions:
+The algorithm for dispelling the slack variables $z_i$ for all $i$ could be thought of as an independent subject.
+Although the idea works for a more general class of rational functions, we concentrate on the class of Elliott-rational functions that arise naturally from MacMahon's partition analysis.

-Our output will be a representation of $Q(x_1,\dots, x_m;1,\dots,1)$, which is known in priori to be well defined.
-The $z$'s are called the \emph{slack variables}.
-In particular the output is a number for $m=0$ and a single rational function for $m=1$.
-We do not hope a single rational function for $m\ge 2$.